Rekkles: Alliance/Elements

 On 24 November 2014, Rekkles joined Alliance as starting AD carry, after many rumours.
 His first event with Alliance was IEM San Jose.
 During the IEM, Fnatic ended up in the semifinals, however team lost their match against Cloud9 and placed third after playing against Team SoloMid.
 During the event, Rekkles was nominated for the MVP award along with PowerOfEvil, Vizicsacsi, Kikis, and Sneaky; however the final vote went to Sneaky.

 In order to comply with new LCS regulations, Alliance would have to change their name for the upcoming season.
 On 8 January, it was announced that the team had rebranded as Elements.
 The Spring Split was not a success for the team as they finished 7th place after making a number of roster changes.
 Therefore, the team did not made it to the playoffs, however they did qualify for the Summer Split.

 Return to Fnatic

-On 14 May 2015, Rekkles rejoined Fnatic.
-He was a part of the Fnatic roster that managed to finish the regular season with an unbeaten 18–0 record and become the first team to achieve this in League Championship Series history.
+On 14 May 2015, Rekkles returned to Fnatic.
+He was a part of the Fnatic roster that managed to finish the regular season with an unbeaten 18–0 record and became the first team to achieve this in League Championship Series history.
 He won the EU LCS championship after beating Origen, 3–2.

-In 2018, Rekkles won both the Spring and Summer Split EU LCS championships.
+In 2018, Fnatic won both the Spring and Summer Split EU LCS championships.
 In both splits, he secured a spot on the 1st All-Pro Team.

 He was a part of the team's 2018 World Championship run, where they became the first Western team since Season 1 to advance to the finals.